Synthetixio/SIPs/SIPS/sip-CurveMinusDai.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-Setup a Curve pool  which omits DAI and a new staking contract for the new Curve pool staking contract.
+Setup a Curve pool  which omits DAI and a new staking contract for the new Curve pool.
 Incentivize synth holders to shift to the new Curve pool by shifting the SNX rewards to the new staking contract.

 ## Abstract